|Birth: ||Dec. 29, 1833|

 Woodhull, Blood, and Woodhull's sister, Tennie C. Claflin, were all jailed in 1872 as the result of the prosecution of moralist crusader, Anthony Comstock.
 Woodhull, Blood, and Claflin were publishers of Woodhull & Claflin's Weekly, which exposed the Beecher-Tilton scandal.
 They revealed that the Rev. Henry Ward Beecher was having an affair with one of his married parishioners, Elizabeth Tilton.
 As a result of their publication of the affair, they were jailed for obscenity.
 A few years later, Theodore Tilton, husband of Elizabeth, sued Henry Ward Beecher for alienation of affection.
 The 1875 Beecher-Tilton trial was called "the trial of the century."

 In 1876, Victoria Woodhull divorced Colonel Blood on a trumped up charge of adultery and moved to England.
 Colonel Blood continued his interest in reform and politics.
 After marrying for a third time in 1885, he left for the Gold Coast of Africa (present day Ghana) to superintend a gold mine.
-Shortly after striking gold, he died in the village of Akantin under mysterious circumstances of heart disease or "jungle fever," according to various accounts.
+Shortly after striking gold, he died in the village of Akantin in the Axim region under mysterious circumstances of heart disease or "jungle fever," according to various accounts.
 In 1887, his body was returned to the United States for burial.

 He's buried next to his third wife, Isabell Morrill Fogg Blood.
 In death, as in life, he's sharing a home with Dr. Woodhull, who is buried in Green-Wood Cemetery.
 His former sisters-in-law Margaret Ann Claflin Miles O'Halloran and Utica Vantitia Claflin Brooker, as well as a former brother-in-law Benjamin F. Sparr are also buried in Green-Wood.